 If the people who contributed to this fund in the past had Mignogna’s interests in mind, they would do this, right?
 If they believed in Mignogna and wanted to support him before, they would certainly do so now that he is looking at a lifetime of financial ruin.
 If anything, he needs their support more than ever before.

-It would probably be best for all parties involved if a new GoFundMe campaign was created for Vic Mignogna, which didn’t involve Nick Rekieta or Ty Beard.
+It would probably be best for all parties involved if Vic Mignogna created a new GoFundMe campaign that didn’t involve Nick Rekieta or Ty Beard.
 As of writing this post, I do not see where a new GoFundMe campaign has been started.

 Then again, who should pay Monica Rial, Ronald Toye, and Jamie Marchi’s legal fees?
 Should they be looking at a lifetime of financial ruin because Mignogna sued them and lost?
 No, they should not.
 They did nothing wrong.